FNALLPC/statistics-das/_episodes/03-Exercise1.md

 >>
 >> What about that for $\hat{b}_{*}$ and $\hat{s}$?
 If we were performing Bayesian calculations only, we would simply write down a prior density for both parameters, say a gamma density.
 However, we also want to perform frequentist calculations, which do not use priors.
 So, somehow, we need to mock up likelihoods for the background and the signal estimates.
 >>
->> An obvious choice is to model the likelihoods with Gaussians.
+>> An obvious choice is to model the likelihoods with Gaussians (as in `exercise_1b`.
 But, since we know that the signal and background, in this problem, cannot be negative we need to work a bit harder.
 A standard way to proceed is to model each estimate as an (effective) Poisson count, $Q$ that has been scaled by a factor $q$, for example,
 >>
 >> $$\hat{b} =  Q/q$$
 >>